Museum Campus/11th Street station

 Museum Campus/11th Street (formerly Roosevelt Road) is a commuter rail station in downtown Chicago that serves the Metra Electric Line north to Millennium Station and south to University Park, Blue Island and South Chicago; and the South Shore Line to Gary and South Bend, Indiana.
+Most South Shore Line trains stop at the station, and all but one early morning outbound Metra train stop at the station.

+History

 Roosevelt Road station was located where Roosevelt Road intersects the former Illinois Central Railroad line.
 The station was the former commuter platforms of Central Station, the long-distance IC passenger terminal that was previously located adjacent to this spot.
 The station structures appeared rickety and run-down, and have since been removed and replaced by a new station located at 11th Street.

-Most South Shore line trains stop at the station, and all but one early morning outbound Metra train stop at the station.